dyammons/Canine_Leukocyte_scRNA/README.md

 ### 1. Browse the complete annotated dataset

 The proccessed dataset is avaliable for browsing via the UCSC Cell Browser portal.
-Using the portal you can exlore feature expression throughout the data as well as obtain the transcriptomic signatures of each cell type though an interactive webpage.
+Using the portal you can exlore feature expression throughout the dataset as well as obtain the transcriptomic signatures of each cell type though an interactive webpage.

 Link to the dataset: https://canine-leukocyte-atlas.cells.ucsc.edu